yohasebe/monadic-chat/docs/ollama.md

                     └── ollama_helper.rb
 ```

-3. Rebuild Monadic Chat.
+3. Rebuild Monadic Chat to incorporate the Ollama plugin.
+You can do this through the Monadic Chat console.

-4. Start Monadic Chat and confirm that the Ollama (Chat) app has been added.
+4. Start Monadic Chat.
+You should now see the "Ollama (Chat)" app added to the list of available apps.

 ## Adding Language Models

-By default, the `llama3.2 (3B)` model is available.
-To use other language models, connect to the Ollama container from the terminal and download the model you want to add.
-Below is an example of adding the `gemma2:2b` model.
+By default, the `llama2.3 (3B)` model is available.
+To add other language models, connect to the Ollama container from your terminal and download the desired model using the `ollama run` command.
+For example, to add the `gemma2:2b` model:

 ```shell
 $ docker exec -it monadic-chat-ollama-container bash